 Skin Conditions: Understanding Your Skin

-Your skin is the largest organ on your body, made up of several different components, including water, protein, lipids, and different minerals and chemicals.
+Your skin is the largest organ of your body, made up of several different components, including water, protein, lipids, and different minerals and chemicals.
 Its job is crucial: to protect you from infections and other environmental assaults.
 The skin also contains nerves that sense cold, heat, pain, pressure, and touch.

 Throughout your life, your skin will change constantly, for better or worse.
 In fact, your skin will renew itself approximately once a month.
 Proper skin care is essential to maintaining the health and vitality of this protective organ.